 It is a kind of lifetime feedback by which you can get reports on the users who press «report spam» in your certain email.

-Usually a report is formed in ARF (Abuse Reporting Format)that contains a sent email, and user’s address and other data that’ll help sender to react (mark as a complaint in statistics, deactivate a customer).
+Usually, a report is formed in ARF (Abuse Reporting Format)that contains a sent email, and user’s address and other data that’ll help the sender to react (mark as a complaint in statistics, deactivate a customer).

 PTR is a reversed DNS-record that connects IP address and your website domain.
 PTR-record is used for filtering of inbox mails.
 It adds reliability for the sending server and allows receiving end to check the hostname of an IP address.

 An essential part of a complete setting of any sender is a setting of a reverse zone.
 Each sending IP must have such kind of zone and it should have a reference to the sender’s domain.
 The reverse zone is maintained by the owner of IP addresses. if it is not delegated to you, you need to send a request to the provider’s tech support to add or edit entries.

 For example you have a server (s1) with several IPs (188.8.131.52 и 184.108.40.206).
 In this case the following records are made for your domain (example.com):